The streets look how I remember them but everything has come to a standstill.

 Space and time have always been inseparable, but here the whole network of streets has petrified.
 Space captured in a single moment of time, though on closer inspection it’s not a single moment, it’s a patchwork of distinct isolated moments, stitched into a continuum from noncontiguous shattered fragments.

 Are these the moments the streets ceased to exist?
 The moment just before a great flash of blinding light sweeps away everything in its path.
 SERVER CRASH, POWER OUTAGE, TERRORIST ATTACK.
 I hover above this final moment.
 Looking down on the world as it was.
-From this scopic perspective I am a god but I cannot resist descending.
+From this scopic perspective, I am a god but I cannot resist descending.
 I join the ghosts, I walk amongst them, stare for far too long at their blurred faces, look for signs of recognition, someone I know.
 What sort of world do I inhabit when the faces of its residents have been obscured, leached of detail?
 I spot a familiar outline riding a bicycle.
 Instant recognition but their deformed features make me feel uneasy.
 I travel down streets I will never actually visit in lumbering blurs of acceleration, anticipating the next scene to emerge from the slow blocky fog as the screen renders into focus.
-The streets are bathed in an eternal sunlight.
+The streets are bathed in eternal sunlight.
 I can feel its heat penetrating my screen, forcing a hallucinatory pink hue onto my peripheral vision.
 I look at buildings I will never enter, stare at people I will never speak to.
 Two People Talking Behind A Wall.
 A secret liaison documented for any jealous lover to track down.
 Who needs the NSA, FBI, MI5?
-I remember Robin Bale, a friend of mine, once recounting how he had shown his father Street View.
-He described how he spent an evening scrolling up and down Ashford high street, ‘we knew that my mum, who had only died a month ago, used to walk here every day to get the papers and fresh bread … So we were looking for that digital smear… we were looking for that ghost.’ .
+I remember Robin Bale, a friend of mine, once recounting how he had shown his Dad Street View.
+He described how he spent an evening scrolling up and down Ashford high street, ‘we knew that my mum, who had only died a month ago, used to walk here every day to get the papers and fresh bread … So we were looking for that digital smear… we were looking for that ghost.’.
 How many others have traversed the virtual streets looking for ghosts?
-Hoping for a last glimpse, the possibility of one last meeting, a final good bye.
+Hoping for a last glimpse, the possibility of one last meeting, a final goodbye.
 I contemplate the possibility of the emergence of a street view cult of remembrance.
 I look up into the sky.
 The sun is still shining, COPYWRITE GOOGLE.